-First 3 characters are an abbreviation of subject area.

-First digit corresponds to the course level 100

-Final 2 digits represents the course sequence if multiple courses with similar content are taught at the same level.
+- First 2 characters are an abbreviation of the subject area. - First digit corresponds to the course level 100 - Second and third digits represent the course sequence if multiple courses with similar content are taught at the same level.

-Example Main Campus:
+Example Main Campus Course Numbering System:

-AF111 Airframe Course at the 100 level, 1st in sequence for this level.

-AF112 Airframe Course at the 100 level, 2nd in sequence for this level.
+AF111: Airframe Course at the 100 level, 1st in sequence for this level.
+AF112: Airframe Course at the 100 level, 2nd in sequence for this level.